bigskysoftware/htmx/www/examples.md

 title: </> kutty - UX Patterns
 ---

-## UX Pattern Reference
+## UI Examples

-Below are a set of UX patterns implemented in kutty.
+Below are a set of UX patterns implemented in kutty with minimal HTML and styling.

 You can copy and paste them and then adjust them for your needs.